 Edible marijuana basics

 Edible marijuana (cannabis) is any product intended to be consumed orally that also contains marijuana as an ingredient.
-This category of marijuana product will be legal in both Washington State and Colorado, and may include a range of food types, including baked goods, drinks, candies, ingredients (such as oil or butter), or pills.
+This category of marijuana product may include a range of food types, including baked goods, drinks, candies, ingredients (such as oil or butter), or pills.

 Edible marijuana products that are eaten have a number of key differences from marijuana that is ingested by smoking.
 These differences make edible products more or less attractive depending on the user: